 - Holly sprigs drawn with a freehand edge and fill of green, then a small line of green glitter for veins, dots of red for berries.

 - Ornament strands created with single curvy green lines and dots of colour for lights.

 - A random sprinkling of snowflake/starbursts created with white lines overlaid with glitter and coloured glitter dots to embellish the remaining open areas.

-- When you are finished your masterpiece, allow to dry and set thoroughly according to the directions of your chosen paint product(s).
+- Once you’re finished your masterpiece, allow it to dry and set thoroughly according to the directions of your chosen paint product(s).
 Make sure everything is fully dried, set, and cured before wear.

-Wear and care as similar to any other bandana, but you might need to be delicate with your fabric paint.
+General wear and care as similar to any other bandana, but you might need to be delicate with your fabric paint.
 The wash and care instructions will depend on your chosen bandana base and paints.
 Check your paint products for any specific washing instructions.
 Cold washing and air drying are usually recommended for this type of fabric painted craft to extend the life of the painted designs.
 That’s my usual laundry method anyway – it’s energy efficient and everything lasts longer.
-We’ve been using ours each Christmas for years now, and the paint is still looking great.)
+We’ve been using our ugly Christmas sweater bandana every Christmas for years now, and the paint is still looking great.

-For the bandana, I’d also recommend that you store it carefully.
+For the painted bandana, I’d also recommend that you store it carefully.
 It will be a long time between use if the bandana is only worn at Christmas, and we don’t want the paint sticking to anything (or itself) from heat or compression.
-When stored, I fold mine reversed to painted side in before further folding or rolling for storage so that the painted elements aren’t touching each other to avoid potential sticking together.
+When stored, I like fold mine reversed to painted side in, before further folding or rolling so that the painted elements aren’t touching each other to avoid potential sticking together.